microbit-foundation/dev-docs/software/testing.md

 1. Provide your **Google Account email address** to support@microbit.org.
 2. Have an **Android device with the** [micro:bit Android app](https://play.google.com/store/apps/details?id=com.samsung.microbit) installed

-You will be notified via email when a beta of the app is made available, with a link to sign up as a beta tester and the app will update itself.
+You will be notified via email when a beta of the app is made available, with a link to sign up as a beta tester, and the app will update itself.

 When you open the app, tap and hold on the micro:bit logo.